Basics of CPS

 In gifted/classical/academic center schools, there is NO sibling preference at all.
 The younger sibling must test in, just like the older one did.
 Which is simultaneously fair and inefficient as families with several smart kids may end up with them at different gifted/classical/neighborhood schools.

 Q: Can I sign my child up at 2 CPS schools and decide later which one I will send them to?

 A: No, you can only be registered at 1 CPS school at a time.
 If Magnet school X calls to offer you a spot and you accept, you will be un-enrolled for next year at your current school.
 Make sure you plan it out strategically.

 A: From what I’ve read, testing at the preK level can be a crapshoot, depending on your child’s mood that day.
 I’ve heard that if a kid tests well, they probably really ARE very smart, but many smart kids won’t test well for a variety of reasons.
 So there are many false negatives, but few false positives.
 Testing before 1st grade is probably a bit more reliable since kids are less shy and less apt to be having a random meltdown the day of the test.
 Research says that testing in 3rd grade and up tends to be valid.

 Q: What is on the Gifted/Classical tests?
 How can they test kids so young?

-A: That is one of the best-kept secrets in the city (in a city where not much is kept secret any more.)
+A: That is one of the best-kept secrets in the city.
 For some reason the kids don’t talk afterwards and nobody in CPS will divulge any details.
 My personal best guess is that the Gifted test is the Sanford-Binet (an IQ test,) but that is just speculation and I can’t find any samples of that test online anywhere.
 I imagine that the Classical test is checking pre-reading and math skills since that is the emphasis of the curriculum.